Understanding Your Balance Sheet: Assets, Liabilities and Equity

 Liabilities are what you owe

 Liabilities are debts your business owes to other people.
-Liabilities are broke down into 2 separate areas.
+Liabilities are broken down into 2 separate areas.

 Owners’ Equity is what is left over